secretstartups/handbook/eba/e-group-scheduling/index.html.md

 * Use personal Zoom links for interviews, all other meetings, especially external meetings, should utilize a one-time Zoom link

-## Scheduling for Scott Williamson, EVP of Product
+## Scheduling for Scott Williamson, Chief Product Officer

 * All meeting requests should go through the EBA for Product & Engineering
 * 1:1's with direct reports should occur weekly unless scheduling conflicts